New Updates to Companies House Identity Verification Requirements

 After a person verifies their identity, a person gets a Companies House personal code.
 Companies House explains it is an 11-character code, personal to the individual.
 Clients often call it a house personal code.
 Users can view and manage their personal code and verification details through their Companies House account via Manage account once their identity is verified and connected to the account.

-The Companies House register will be updated to show the due dates for each role you hold after verification.
-You may be required to provide your personal code to Companies House more than once If you are involved in more than one company.
-Companies House says you must sign in with the same email address used when you verified.
+Companies House will update the register to show the due dates for each role you hold after verification.
+If you are involved in more than one company, you may need to provide your personal code to Companies House more than once.
+Companies House also says you must sign in with the same email address you used when you verified.

 Handling Sensitive Identifiers for Companies House Identity Verification

-Some clients will ask whether they must provide a national insurance number, especially if they’ve heard different routes ask for different details.
-ACSPs should treat any government identifier as “high sensitivity” and only collect it when it’s genuinely required for the selected verification journey. gov.uk one login journeys can include evidence and verification signals beyond photo ID, such as HMRC tax record checks, and the security questions route is based on credit-record style questions, which is why users can see different prompts depending on what data is available for them.
+Some clients will ask if they need to provide a National Insurance number, especially when different verification routes request different details.
+ACSPs should treat any government identifier as high-sensitivity data and only collect it when the selected verification journey genuinely requires it.
+GOV.UK One Login can use evidence and verification signals beyond photo ID, including HMRC tax record checks.
+The security questions route also uses credit-record style questions, so users may see different prompts depending on what data is available for them.

 From an ACSP controls perspective, the goal is minimisation plus strong safeguards: collect the minimum attributes needed to complete the ID verification process, store them with tight access controls, and retain them only as long as required for audit.
 FATF’s digital identity guidance explicitly frames digital ID as a way to support elements of customer due diligence using a risk-based approach, which aligns well with treating identifiers such as a national insurance number as optional-by-design, not default-by-habit.